Calu0/Kanap/README.md

 # Kanap #

-This is the first front end oriented project I did, using only javascript for the frontend of the page
+This is the first front end oriented project I have done, using only javascript for the front-end of the page.